-  Many people get a shock when they find out their insurance falls invalid as a result of their property standing empty.
+Many people get a shock when they find out their insurance becomes invalid due to their property standing empty.

-The majority of home insurers are happy to cover unoccupied property for a short period of time (typically up to 30-45 consecutive days depending on the insurer) with no alteration to the policy.
+The majority of property insurers are happy to cover an unoccupied property for a short period (typically up to 30-45 consecutive days depending on the insurer) with no alteration to the policy.

 As part of your insurance contract with your provider, however, you may find you are obliged to heat the property and/or have regular, logged checks made by an authorised person in your absence.
-This log of checks may be requested in the event that you make a claim.
+This log of checks may be requested if you make a claim.

-Once this period of time has been exceeded, insurers often dramatically reduce cover or withdraw it altogether.
-There are a few insurers that will continue with full cover but again these are subject to terms and conditions.
+Once this period has been exceeded, insurers often dramatically reduce cover or withdraw it altogether.
+There are a few insurers that will continue with full cover, but again these are subject to terms and conditions.

-That is why empty property cover exists and why, if you have an empty property, you may wish to consider a specialist unoccupied insurance policy.
+That is why empty property cover exists and why, if you have a vacant property, you may wish to consider a specialist unoccupied insurance policy.

 What else do I need to know?